schlomo/sops-check/docs/design.md

   management.
 - **Matching n-of**: Support for matching lists of `m` trust anchors where `n` must match the rules, with `n <= m`.
+- **Configuration extension**: Support for importing rules from existing configuration files into another one.
+- **More rule metadata**: A rule configuration could carry more metadata like a URL to internal documentation describing the rationale behind it.
+Other options could be tags or keywords to enable better grouping of errors in the output based on context.

 [config-schema]: ../schema.json
 [gitleaks]: https://github.com/gitleaks/gitleaks